denny1011133/Denny-blog/src/pages/blog/articles/use-astro-to-build-my-first-blog.md

 1. **A good choice for building content-focused website, not application-focused website**
 2. **leverages server-side rendering over client-side rendering as much as possible**

-::: info
+:::info
+What are the issues when using SPA ?

-It may harm the page performance and impact TTI with SPA architecture
+=> With Single Page Applications, it may harm page performance and impact Time to Interactive (TTI).

+What is TTI ?

-Time to Interactive(TTI): TTI measures how long it takes a page to become fully interactive
+=> Time to Interactive(TTI): It measures how long it takes a page to become fully interactive
 :::

 ## MPA vs. SPA